AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/remembering-what-the-user-has-done.md

 The `[text]` is the bound property that will be changed whenever the state variable `message` is changed.
 In this case, the expression simply sets the text of the paragraph element to the value of the `message` variable.

 The `text` attribute is bindable on any element or component that supports text content.
 Other such attributes include `width`, `height`, `hidden`, and `class`.
-Most ABC components also provide custom properties that can be bound to state variables.
+Most AMP components also provide custom properties that can be bound to state variables.
 For example, we can bind to the `slides` property of the `<amp-carousel>` component to control the active slide, the `selected` property of the `<amp-selector>` component to control the selected item, and the `src` property of the `<amp-img>` component to change the displayed image.
 The complete list of bindable properties can be found in the `<amp-bind>` [documentation]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}).

 It's important to note that bindings don't change until the values of state variables do.
 Bindings are not evaluated when the page is first loaded.
-In the previous "Hello ABC" example, the paragraph was empty on the initial page load, even if we loaded an initial value for the `message` state variable using an `<amp-state>` component.
+In the previous "Hello AMP" example, the paragraph was empty on the initial page load, even if we loaded an initial value for the `message` state variable using an `<amp-state>` component.
 Therefore, to make sure your components look reasonable on page load, always include a default value for a bound property.

 To add a default value for a bound property, include the property both with and without the brackets around it.
 When the page loads, it will use the default property.
 Whenever the binding is triggered by changes to relevant state variables, the default property will be overriden.
 For example, in the following code, the color of the text will be blue on initial page load, but change to red after the button is pressed.

 [sourcecode:html]
-{% raw %}<button on="tap:ABC.setState({messageClass: ‘text-color-red’})">
+{% raw %}<button on="tap:AMP.setState({messageClass: ‘text-color-red’})">
     Change to Red!
 </button>
-<p [class]="messageClass" class="text-color-blue">Hello ABC!</p>
+<p [class]="messageClass" class="text-color-blue">Hello AMP!</p>
 {% endraw %}[/sourcecode]

 So far, we've used basic expressions that directly referenced a single state variable, but we can get more elaborate.
 Expressions are a subset of JavaScript.
 They can include static values such as numbers or strings, state variables, and a set of allow-listed functions.
 The [documentation]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#expressions) gives a rundown of the values that can be added to an expression.